You’ve graduated from high school (finally!) and now you’re going to college.

 “Don’t know.
 I haven’t outed myself to him.
 Yet.
 He hasn’t said one way or the other.
 We did tell each other that we didn’t picked our suite because it’s co-ed or so we could scope out girls.
 So maybe there’s hope for me, maybe not.”

 “Yeah, that is a little ambiguous.
 Do you have a boyfriend back home?”

-“No. I was totally closeted in high school.
+“No. I came out when I was a sophomore in high school.
 I was a jock, played varsity basketball all four years.
-I was focused — no, make that riveted — on getting straight-A’s so I could get into Cal or Stanford or Cal Tech.
-Cal was my first choice, and here I am.
+However, I was focused — no, make that riveted — on getting straight-A’s so I could get into Cal or Stanford or Cal Tech, so no boyfriend to distract me.
+Anyway, Cal was my first choice, and here I am.
 How long have you and Sara been girlfriends?”

 “Since we moved into the dorm last year.”